nginx-proxy/nginx-proxy/test2/requirements/README.md

 This is an optional requirement which is usefull if you cannot (or don't want to) install pytest and its requirements on your computer.
 In this case, you can use the `nginx-proxy-tester` docker image to run the test suite from a Docker container.

-To use this image, it is mandatory to run the container using the `nginx-proxy-tester.sh` shell script.
+To use this image, it is mandatory to run the container using the `test.sh` shell script.
+The script will build the image and run a container from it with the appropriate volumes and settings.